theaarzoo/Notes-App/README.md

 MVVM is one of the architectural patterns which enhances separation of concerns, it allows separating the user interface logic from the business (or the back-end) logic.
-Its target (with other MVC patterns goal) is to achieve the following principle “Keeping UI code simple and free of screeshot logic in order to make it easier to manage”.
+Its target (with other MVC patterns goal) is to achieve the following principle “Keeping UI code simple and free of screenshot logic in order to make it easier to manage”.

 <ul>
-<li>Lifecycles: It manages activity and fragment lifecycles of our screeshot, survives configuration changes,
+<li>Lifecycles: It manages activity and fragment lifecycles of our screenshot, survives configuration changes,
 avoids memory leaks and easily loads data into our UI.</li>
 <li>LiveData: It notifies views of any database changes.
 Use LiveData to build data objects that notify views when
 the underlying database changes.</li>